diejuse/DJS-Keyboard/README.md

-# DJS Key — Android PC-Style Keyboard with Floating Mode
+# DJS Key — Virtual PC Keyboard with Addons for Android.

 **DJS Key** is an **Android PC-style keyboard** designed for users who want real desktop keyboard behavior on phones and tablets.